qgis/QGIS-Documentation/source/docs/documentation_guidelines/first_contribution.rst

 3. Create an ad hoc branch
 --------------------------

-Click on |githubBranch| in the upper left corner of your copy QGIS- Documentation repository and enter a unique name in the text field to create a new `branch <https://help.github.com/articles/about-branches/>`_ .
+Click on |githubBranch| in the upper left corner of your forked QGIS- Documentation repository and enter a unique name in the text field to create a new `branch <https://help.github.com/articles/about-branches/>`_ .
 The name of the new branch should relate to the problem you intend to fix.